-The description of groundwater quality conditions provided above covers the most important and most common inorganic constituents in groundwater in the SMVMA: salts and nutrients.
+This discussion of groundwater quality conditions covers the most important and most common inorganic constituents in groundwater in the SMVMA: salts and nutrients.
 The large majority of recharge to the aquifer system in the SMVMA derives from streams that have naturally occurring but elevated concentrations of salt.
 The largest contribution of man-made chemical constituents to the aquifer system in the SMVMA derives from fertilizer applications, specifically nitrogen (nitrate), to agricultural lands.

-In assessing the groundwater quality conditions of the SMVMA, TDS analysis is the most useful measure of salt content in the groundwater in that it totals all dissolved salts, the anion and cation components of which are conservative in their migration in the aquifer system.
+In assessing groundwater quality conditions of the SMVMA, TDS analysis is the most useful measure of salt content in the groundwater in that it sums all dissolved salts, the anion and cation components of which are conservative in their migration in the aquifer system.
 As a result, the analysis of TDS in the groundwater is very useful in identifying the areas and mechanisms of aquifer recharge to the SMVMA, from both natural and man-made sources.
 Analysis of nitrogen is a requirement of public water purveyors due to the known impacts to human health from consuming nitrogen.
 As a result, the analysis of nitrogen in the groundwater is protective of human health and useful in identifying the sources of nitrogen contamination in the SMVMA.

-It should be noted that, in the SMVMA, groundwater contamination also derives from the historical and recent use of organic chemicals, primarily petroleum products and their components, product additives, and product diluents.
-The sources of contamination are primarily old oil drilling sites, commercial underground fuel storage tanks, and oil refineries.
-As many as 60 active investigations of possible or confirmed contamination are being conducted, between Sisquoc and Guadalupe, under the requirements of the CCRWQCB.
-Importantly, review of CCRWQCB site summaries indicates that confirmed groundwater contamination is typically localized near the source and limited in extent both areally and with depth (CCRWQCB, GeoTracker, 2017).
-Strongly contributing to this is the fact that most of the sites have conducted work to remove the main sources of contamination in soils, and more than half of the sites already conduct remediation to contain and treat contaminated groundwater.
+Beyond the assessment of historical trends in TDS and nitrate groundwater quality of the SMVMA, it is noted that point source contamination derives from historical use of organic chemicals, primarily petroleum products and their components, product additives, and product diluents.
+Point sources of contamination are primarily old oil drilling sites, commercial underground fuel storage tanks, and oil refineries.
+It appears that as many as 60 active investigations of possible or confirmed contamination are being conducted, between Sisquoc and Guadalupe, under the requirements of the CCRWQCB, which maintains primary responsibility for water quality protection in the SMVMA.
+CCRWQCB site summaries indicate groundwater contamination is typically localized near the source and limited in areal extent and depth (CCRWQCB, GeoTracker, 2017).

-Groundwater contamination from pesticides has also been confirmed in the SMVMA, but in a small number of wells tested by the California Department of Pesticide Regulation (DPR, 2017).
+Groundwater contamination from pesticides has also been confirmed in the SMVMA, but in a small number of wells tested by the California Department of Pesticide Regulation (DPR), which shares responsibility for water quality protection (DPR, 2017).
 In the SMVMA, over 150 wells have been tested with 12 wells with confirmed pesticide(s), typically Simazine or degradates of Dacthal, at least once in the wells' sampling histories.
-The affected wells are located between Garey and Guadalupe, and most wells are shallow (depths ranging from 120 to 400 feet), although confirmations have been made in three deeper wells in the southern SMVMA near Waller Park.
+The affected wells are located between Garey and Guadalupe; most wells are shallow (depths ranging from 120 to 400 feet), although confirmations have been made in three deeper wells in the southern SMVMA.